 Niquette Bay State Park, Colchester

-I fell in love with Niquette Bay State Park because the trails are so dog friendly.
-Unfortunately, dogs are no longer permitted to wander around off-leash when the park is open (May 6th to Columbus Day).
+I fell in love with Niquette Bay State Park because the trails are so dog-friendly.
+Unfortunately, dogs are no longer permitted to wander around off-leash when the park is open (May 6th to Indigenous Peoples’ Day).
 You’ll still find plenty of happy dogs in the park, though, and dogs can still swim at Calm Cove.

 Difficulty: Varies – Littles can take Allen Trail straight to the beach.
 Older kids will enjoy the hike mentioned above.